G0WCZ/cwc/README.md

 See bitoip.md for the on-the-wire protocol details.

+# Terms of Use
+See TERMS_OF_USE.md for details about how you callsign, activity and transmissions are used by the cwc components.

 # Implementations

 * early release, still in development: Raspberry Pi GPIO / or Mac & Linux * maybe windows with serial port